UAE: Paying for coffee with crypto? Digital currency economy fast growing, say experts

 Mohammed Al Hakim.
 Photo: Supplied

-“When a customer wants to pay in crypto and a coffee shop is open to accepting it, it creates a win-win situation.
+“When a customer wants to pay in crypto and a coffee shop is open to accepting it, it's a win-win situation.
 This will drive the seamless integration of crypto payments,” Al Hakim added.

 The UAE has positioned itself as one of the world's fastest adopters of cryptocurrency, thanks to its progressive regulatory framework and focus on digital transformation.